ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 | Debian 10 | 30 June 2024 |
 | Debian 9  | 30 June 2022 |
 {: caption="Table 4.
 Lifecycle for Debian operating systems" caption-side="bottom"}

+Debian 10 doesn't support "Add on" software configurations.
+Debian 10 also doesn't support the **Provision script** and **User data** selections for server configuration options.
+If you're migrating from a server that has "Add on" software configurations, you can choose to migrate to an earlier version.
+{: important}

 ### OSNEXUS (QuantaStor)
 {: #osnexus-classic}